alekrodriguezresume/Resume/README.md

 ## Highlights

-- Built to show my GitHub projects with live search and sorting
+- Built to show my personal projects and professional accomplishments
-- Fully responsive (works on phones, tablets, and desktops)
-- Easy to update and expand with more resume info
+- Easy to update and expand with a user-friendly layout
-- Clean design and user-friendly layout

 ## About Me

-- **Graduated:** Bachelor’s in Project Management, Arizona State University (2025)
+- **Graduated:** Bachelor’s of Science in Project Management, Arizona State University (2025)
-- **Current Role:** Management and Program Analyst Intern – USDA, PPQ Records & Info Management
+- **Current Role:** Management and Program Analyst – United Stated Department of Agriculture
-- **Focus Areas:** Program development, records management, risk analysis, and team collaboration
+- **Focus Areas:** Program development, risk analysis, and team collaboration
-- **Tools I Use:** GitHub, Power BI, SharePoint, TunerPro, Excel, Fusion 360, and more
+- **Tools I Use:** GitHub, Power BI, Excel, SharePoint, ArcGIS, Fusion360, TunerPro, and more
-- **Creative Side:** I run **FTR Garage**, restoring and upgrading my 2004 Chevy Silverado HD — and sharing the journey on YouTube
+- **Creative Side:** I run a YouTube channel where I am currently restoring a 2004 Chevy Silverado 2500HD

 ## Projects